privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/contracts.md

 `PollFactory` is a smart contract that is used to deploy new Polls.
 This is used by MACI inside the `deployPoll` function.
 It only contains two functions:

-- `setMessageAqFactory` - owner only function which allows to set the address of the `MessageAqFactory` (a contract used to deploy new AccQueue contracts)
-- `deploy` - owner only function which allows to deploy a new Poll
+- `deploy` - owner only function which allows to deploy a new Poll, also deploys a messageAq

 The arguments required to deploy a new Poll are the following: